Table of Contents

 DisableRegistryTools = 0 (Registry editor will open as usual)

-DisableRegistryTools = 1 (Registry Editor will not open in Interactive mode, but can be started with Silent switch /s or can execute through .reg files).
+DisableRegistryTools = 1 (Registry Editor will not open in Interactive mode but can be started with Silent switch /s or executed through .reg files).

 DisableRegistryTools = 2 (Registry editor will not open normally or by using Silent switches)